Summer Lecture Series

 Patron Discount: In order to qualify for our patron discount, you must be a member of our patron circle at the time of registration.
 Patrons commit to annual donations and receive benefits that allow them to participate in our non-profit organization in more meaningful ways.
 Not all One Story subscribers or supporters are patrons.
 If you’d like to find out more about becoming a patron, you can do so here.

 Refund Policy: One Story class payment is non-refundable after the class’s start date.
+For this class, refunds are no longer available after 7/24/23.
 For questions about the refund policy, or if you are unable to take the class after you have registered, please contact maribeth@one-story.com.

 If you have any questions, please contact edu.support@one-story.com.